Visiting Vietnam? While flights within the country are very inexpensive, consider going from Hanoi to Ho Chi Minh City by train! Here’s how we did it.

 Nha Trang – Saigon – Our 7-1/2 hour journey began at 8:35am, and arrival time was 4:05pm.
 Cost per ticket: $30USD

-The larger stations usually have a variety of food vendors, and many passengers carry their own food aboard.
+The larger stations usually have a variety of food vendors, and many passengers carry their own food aboard, which we did.
 At least one stop allowed vendors on the train to sell food.
 They disembarked at the next stop, presumably to travel in reverse upon the opposite way’s arrival.

-Don’t be afraid to book a train trip in Vietnam on your own.
-Tickets for the entire length of the Hanoi to Ho Chi Minh City route become available 60 days in advance.
+Don’t be afraid to book a Vietnam train trip on your own.
+Booking train travel in Vietnam was easy.
+Vietnam train tickets for the entire length of the Hanoi to Ho Chi Minh City route become available 60 days in advance.
 Individual legs open at various times within the 60-day window.
-Sites like the Vietnam Railways System booking agency we used will take your information and deliver your tickets in person or via email once confirmations are acquired.
+Sites like the Vietnam Railways System booking agency we used will let you buy Vietnam train tickets online.
+They will take your information and deliver your tickets in person or via email once confirmations are acquired.

 Likewise, don’t be afraid to email your accommodations to ask for information on transferring from the train station to hotel.
 At the very least, they will provide detailed information you can show to a taxi.
 Many will send a driver who will be waiting for you upon arrival.
 (It’s always fun to disembark and see somebody who has your name on a sign!)

-Our trip from Hanoi to Ho Chi Minh City by train ranks as one of the most memorable journeys in all our travels.
-We had a very poignant, life-changing encounter with a group of fellow passengers on one leg of the journey which we wrote about here: Reunification Express.
+Our trip on the Hanoi to Saigon train ranks as one of the most memorable journeys in all our travels.
+We had a very poignant, life-changing encounter with a group of fellow passengers on one leg of the journey which we wrote about here: Reunification Express Train.
 Next time, we’d break up the itinerary into even smaller segments to stay in lesser-visited cities.
 While we are very happy with the segments we chose, now that we know the ropes we’re ready for an even deeper immersion.